-In 2015, the Parent Company entered into three (3) separate agreements with NOW Telecom Company, Inc. (NOW TEL), NOW Cable, Inc. (NOW Cable) and News and Entertainment Network Corporation (NewsNet) (the Parties), wherein the Parties mutually agreed to interconnect their respective networks for the Parent Company to provide VAS to the public (VAS contracts) (see Note 12).
-In 2020, the VAS agreement between the Parent Company and NOW TEL was renewed for another five (5) years under the same terms and conditions, while the agreements with NOW Cable and NewsNet were replaced with new service agreements with a term of three (3) years beginning January 1, 2020.
-The agreements were further extended for five (5) years or until January 1, 2028.
+The Parent Company entered into three (3) separate agreements with NOW Telecom Company, Inc. (NOW TEL), NOW Cable, Inc. (NOW Cable) and News and Entertainment Network Corporation (NewsNet) (the Parties), wherein the Parties mutually agreed to interconnect their respective networks for the Parent Company to provide VAS to the public (VAS contracts) (see Note 12).
+The VAS agreement between the Parent Company and NOW TEL is effective for five (5) years up to 2025, while the agreements with NOW Cable and NewsNet are effective up to January 1, 2028.

-2. Summary of Significant Accounting Policies
+2. Summary of Material Accounting Policy Information